Sunday, December 19, 2010

 Record "Testa Rossa"

-When I decided to change this Record 4 1 / 2 into a "super" plane, immediately I associated it with a racing car and the comparison with a "Ferrari" and therefore the choice of the red color were the natural consequences.
+When I decided to turn this Record 4 1/2 into a 'super' plane, I immediately associated it with a racing car—specifically a Ferrari—so choosing red was a natural consequence.

-It significantly increases the performance and justifies the time spent for it.
+This modification significantly improves performance and fully justifies the time invested.

-* Using the plane I found it very hard to push so I decided of decreasing back bevel value to 10° instead of 15°.
-This last is good for a narrower plane as a #4.
+*While using the plane, I found it very hard to push, so I decided to reduce the back bevel to 10° instead of 15°.
+The latter works better for a narrower plane like a #4.

 Monday, October 4, 2010